satokaz/vscode-markdown-header-coloring/README.md

 ## Requirements

-* This extension only applies to markdown and Quarto documents.
+* This extension only applies to markdown-formatted documents, and is not guaranteed to work on other file formats.
 * No commands are provided.

 ## Extension Settings